emmanuel-ngufor/cloud_devops/AWS/notes.md

 - All terraform files end in `.tf`

 These three commands are 90% of Terraform:
-1️⃣ `terraform init`: Sets up Terraform and downloads AWS provider plugins.
+1️⃣ `terraform init`: Sets up Terraform and downloads the cloud provider - AWS provider plugins.
+2️⃣ `terraform validate`: Checks for syntax and validate all configurations.
-2️⃣ `terraform plan`: what will be created, changed, or deleted.
+3️⃣ `terraform plan`: what will be created, changed, or deleted.
-3️⃣ `terraform apply`: Creates the resources in AWS.
+4️⃣ `terraform apply`: Creates the resources in AWS.
-4️⃣ `terraform destroy`: Deletes everything created by Terraform
+5️⃣ `terraform destroy`: Deletes everything created by Terraform

 Terraform files
 `main.tf`
     -  The Brain of the Project
-    - main configuration file to describe what resources you wnat the cloud provider to create
+    - main configuration file to describe what resources you want the cloud provider to create
     - This is where you call resources (EC2, VPC, RDS, SGs, etc.)
     <!-- resource "aws_instance" "my_ec2" {
                 ami           = var.ami_id